acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE5 - Add an ELB and ASG.md

 Click `Create a CloudWatch Alarm`
 Click `Select Metric`
 Click `EC2`
-Click `By Auto Scaling Group`
+Click `By Auto Scaling Group` (if this doesn't show in your list, wait a while and refresh)
-Check `A4LWORDPRESSASG CPU Utilization`
+Check `A4LWORDPRESSASG CPU Utilization`  (if this doesn't show in your list, wait a while and refresh)
 Click `Select Metric`
 Scroll Down... select `Threashhold style` `static`, select `Greater` and enter `40` in the `than` box and click `Next` Click `Remove` next to notification if you see anything listed here